Man playing an Ibanez hollow-body electric guitar

 • Looks way cooler!

 If your heart is set on playing crunchy riffs and blazing lead guitar solos, starting out on an electric guitar will keep you motivated way more than the acoustic.
-Here’s a guitar starter kit list for beginners to check out quality, affordable gear.

-🔑Check out my Gibson vs Epiphone for Beginners comparison review to look at each guitar side by side.
+Check out my Gibson vs Epiphone for Beginners comparison review to look at each guitar side by side.

-Basic Fundamentals = Future Rockstar
+Basic Fundamentals = Unlocking Your Inner Rockstar!

 Slash playing a Les Paul guitar